agust1np/DishDecoder/README.md

    - Disable public access blocking if you intend to allow uploads and external access.

 2. **Configure CORS**
-   - Go to your new bucket’s settings.
+   - Go to your new bucket's settings.
    - Under **Permissions** > **CORS**, add the following configuration:
      ```json
      [